Jazz & Classical

 Tom's early private instructors were Douglas Bull, Dr. Langston Fitzgerald III, and his primary instructor Wayne Cameron.
-Tom pursued a career with the Maryland State Police.
+While playing professionally in Baltimore, Tom took a detour by pursuing a career with the Maryland State Police.
 He held the rank of First Sergeant for more than half of his 26 year career.
 He retired in November 2014.
 In 2009, Tom began playing trumpet regularly with his sights on a return to professional performing.
 He also returned to college to pursue his dream of completing his Bachelor's degree in Music Performance at Salisbury University where he won jazz scholarships and the Guerrieri Award for Best Recital and Academic Achievement; he graduated, Magna Cum Laude, in December 2016.

 Tom plays custom and standard mouthpieces manufactured exclusively by Pickett Brass.